 - b.
-Conduct audits of approximately 10% (Contracted On-Board Strength [OBS] or Average CTS caseload) of all student records associated with performance measurements during center and CTS program assessments, using targeted samples generated by the National Office of Job Corps. - c.
+Conduct audits of approximately 10 percent (Contracted On-board Strength [OBS] or Average CTS caseload) of all student records associated with performance measurements during center and CTS program assessments, using targeted samples generated by the National Office of Job Corps. - c.
 Document the results of program assessments and audits and furnish a copy of the assessment report to the National Office and the contractor or agency.
-If excessive reporting problems are present, the extent of misreporting shall be brought to the immediate attention of the National Office. - d.
+If excessive reporting problems are present, the extent of misreporting shall be brought to the immediate attention of the Office of Job Corps. - d.
 Assess liquidated damages from contractor's base/incentive fee for instances of misreporting of data based on the following schedule: